YellowJacketLinux/yjl-sysusers/README.md

 ### User and Group Names

-If we view the imported JSON as a Python list of objects, each object bears the name of a system user and/or group.
+If we view the imported JSON as a Python dictionary of JSON objects, each object bears the name of a system user and/or group.
 I will refer to these as the ‘Name Object’.

 Valid GNU/Linux usernames are defined in __man 8 useradd__